-Umeboshi and steamed plain rice are the most basic combination to us Japanese.
-The plain taste of the rice moderates the acidity of Umeboshi plums and makes it a delight.
+Umeboshi and steamed plain rice are the most basic combination for us Japanese.
+The plain taste of rice calms the acidity and sourness of Umeboshi, making it a delight.

 As the Main Ingredient in Ochazuke

 As a Topping in Instant Ramen

 Umeboshi unexpectedly pairs well with almost any flavor of instant ramen.
 My favorite is the combo with Nissin Cup Noodle Seafood.
 Make instant ramen first and simply put a piece of Umeboshi plum.

 As a Garnish

-In Japan, Umeboshi is sometimes used as a garnish for the fish dish simmered in soy sauce with sugar.
-The sourness of the plums makes the aftertaste refreshing.
+In Japan, Umeboshi plums are commonly prepared as a garnish for the fish dish simmered in soy sauce with sugar, for the salty-sour plum can make its aftertaste refreshing.

 As the Main Ingredient of Dressing

 (For 2 to 3 persons)

-- One tablespoon Umeboshi paste (Salt Concentration 8 to 11%)
+- 1 tablespoon Umeboshi puree (Salt Concentration 8 to 11%)

 - 1 tablespoon vinegar

 - 1/2 tablespoon dark soy sauce